 Taking Exams in Online Courses

-In some online courses students may be allowed to take exams and quizzes online.
+In most online courses, students take exams and quizzes online.
 However, some online learning courses may require students to come to campus for testing, or find a qualified proctor or testing center.
 External proctors must sign an agreement with the College in order to proctor an exam.
 Contact your instructor for further information.

 Student Support Services for Online Learning

 Many Cincinnati State instructors use customized versions of textbooks which are not available at other online retailers.
 Cincinnati State’s bookstore is the only place to obtain these materials.
-Check with your instructor to determine if there are customized materials that should be purchased.
+Check with your instructor to determine if customized materials need to be purchased.

 Technical Help Desk: The College Help Desk can assist online students with technical problems related to their online learning courses.
-Live Help Desk assistance is available at (513) 569-1234 during the following times:
+Live Help Desk assistance is available at (513) 569-1234, option 1, during the following times: